Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 [Reference](https://bettersolutions.com/excel/named-ranges/name-manager-deleting.htm#:~:text=If%20you%20delete%20a%20named,named%20ranges%20will%20become%20invalid.)

-#### Q113.
-To insert a new column to the left of a specific column, right-click the header containing the column's letter and select **\_**.

-- [ ] Insert Column
-- [ ] Paste Special
-- [ ] Insert Column Left
-- [x] Insert

-#### Q114.
+#### Q109.
 You want to restrict the values entered in a cell to a specified set, such as Hop, Skip, Jump.
 Which type of data validation should you use?

 - [ ] input range
 - [x] list